GS/GSX Links...

 Services We Cannot Do Without...

-— Suziparts — Who?
-Let them speak for themselves: "Our company was set up to service the needs of the owners of pre 1987 Suzuki Motorcycles."
+— Suziparts — "Our company was set up to service the needs of the owners of pre 1987 Suzuki Motorcycles."
 Lots of genuine parts for the older Zooks.

 — Westfield Fasteners — Westfield's online shop allows you to order stainless steel nuts, bolts, screws, hose clamps and washers in the quantities that YOU require.
 There's every conceivable sort of fastener on here, and they're all in stainless.